TESA’s Quick Tips: Video Interview Preparation

 However, if you plan well and avoid common blunders, you will look like a genius compared to those who fumble.

 - Plan to perform the video interview in a well-lit, quiet place with no distractions.
 No pets or kids.
 Your car is not the best idea.
+If the car is your only option, ask ahead of time if that is okay.
+This takes the judgment off of you.

 - Test your camera, microphone, and lighting.
 Check the setting on the computer to ensure it is using the proper microphone and speaker.
 If using an app, such as Zoom, check the app’s video and audio settings; if you use a browser, check that browser’s settings, you get the idea.
 Zoom has become popular; here is an article we found informative about Zoom interviews.